Honors Students and Their Thesis Topics, 2011-12

 “”They Used to Call Us Garment Queens”: Narratives of Decline in New York City’s Chinatown Garment Industry, 1982-2000

-(Advisor: Professor Whalen)
+(Advisor: Professor Carmen Whalen)

 Jennifer Potvin